 The centerpiece of MOMA’s exhibition is a painting of the critic-slash-collector by Signac.
 Fénéon — who was a bit vain — hated this particular portrait because it was painted in profile, accentuating his prominent nose.
 Here, Signac casts the critic against a swirl of color inspired by Japanese printmaking.
 In his political writing, Fénéon outlines a society that mimics natural systems with new, organic connections and creative synapses.
 Signac’s portrayal seems to capture that ethos with a kind of cosmic undoing — not only with composition but also with his technique of breaking down color to its constituent parts.
 In the portrait, Fénéon thrusts his arm outward extending a flower to some recipient out of frame, and it’s hard to say whether this painting depicts the end of the world or the beginning.
 Only four years after Fénéon sits for this particular work, the painting and the flower take on new, violent undertones.

 In 1894, following a symphony of anarchist attacks throughout Europe, a tall, well-dressed man was observed walking stiffly behind Foyot restaurant near the Luxembourg Palace.
 Moments later, an explosion shook the streets.
-The sole victim of the bombing was the poet Laurent Tailhade (an anarchist himself) who was blinded in the attack by flying shards of glass.
+One of the diners, Laurent Tailhade, a poet and anarchist himself, lost his sight, blinded by flying shards of glass.

-Fénéon, then 32, was quickly identified as a likely culprit.
-This was thanks in part to his close friendship with another bomber, Émile Henry.
+Police quickly identified Fénéon, then 32, as a likely culprit thanks in part to his close friendship with another bomber, Émile Henry.
 (Only a few months earlier, Henry disguised himself in a dress owned by Fénéon’s mother and carried out yet another bombing.).
 After a search of Fénéon’s home, which yielded no results, the police uncovered 10 detonators at his office at the Ministry of War.
-Fénéon was called to trial along with 30 other anarchists, minor thieves, and dissidents where he quickly gained the disdain of the judge who was not amused by his famous wit.
+He was called to trial along with 30 other anarchists, minor thieves, and dissidents and quickly gained the disdain of the judge.
 From the court’s transcript: